 On August 5th 1620 the Mayflower, with Jones as Master, and the Speedwell weighed anchor to begin the journey to the New World.
 The Speedwell sprang a leak and they put into Dartmouth for repairs.
 After setting off again two weeks later, the Speedwell again began taking on water.
 This time they returned to Plymouth for repairs.
 It was decided that the Speedwell would not make the journey and so the Mayflower continued alone carrying extra travellers and equipment from the other ship.
 She sailed again on September 6th 1620 with 102 passengers on board, of whom 41 were pilgrims and 61 adventurers.

 Land was sighted on November 9th 1620 and by November 11th anchorage was secured in Provincetown Harbour.
 The last of the passengers did not move off the Mayflower until March 1621 and she set sail back to England on April 5th.

 The burial of Christopher Jones is recorded in the Parish Register of St Mary’s, Rotherhithe on March 15th 1622.

 The connection with Christopher Jones and the Mayflower still continues in the town.
 There is an exhibition in the Ha’penny Pier Visitor Centre and Jones’s house still exists in King’s Head St (Sara’s home is still opposite although now it is a public house, the Alma).
 There is a school locally called the Mayflower and the branch railway line between Harwich and Manningtree has been named the Mayflower Line.

-The 400th anniversary of the Mayflower will take place in 2020.
+Due to the COVID-19 restrictions in 2020, the 400th anniversary of the Mayflower will now take place in 2021.